benlaug/labgen/README.md

 ![Screenshot](readme/graphical-abstract.png)

 LaBGen is a patch-based stationary background generation method that was introduced in [[2](#references)] and extensively described in [[1](#references)].
-Note that LaBGen has been ranked first during the [IEEE Scene Background Modeling Contest (SBMC) 2016](http://pione.dinf.usherbrooke.ca/sbmc2016).
+Our method has been ranked first during the [IEEE Scene Background Modeling Contest (SBMC) 2016](http://pione.dinf.usherbrooke.ca/sbmc2016), and on the SBI dataset according to [three metrics over six](http://sbmi2015.na.icar.cnr.it/SBIdataset.html#[Results]).

 The purpose of this repository is twofold:

 1. To share the source code of the method.
 2. To embed the method in a ready-to-use program.